zer0cache/matic-docs/docs/pos/contracts/delegation.md

 Note that `MATIC` is a staking token.
 A delegator needs to have `MATIC` tokens to participate in the delegation.

 Initially, a delegator `D` buys tokens from validator `A` specific pool when `1 MATIC per 1 VATIC`.

 When a validator gets rewarded with more `MATIC` tokens, new tokens are added to the pool.
 Let's say with the current pool of `100 MATIC` tokens,  `10 MATIC` rewards are added to the pool.
 But since the total supply of `VATIC` tokens didn't change due to rewards, the exchange rate becomes `1 MATIC per 0.9 VATIC`.
 Now, delegator `D` gets more `MATIC` for the same shares.
-Similar to slashing, if `10 MATIC` gets slashed from the pool, the new exchange rate will be `1 Matic per 1.1 VATIC`.

 `VATIC`: Validator specific minted validator share tokens (ERC20 tokens)